ucsbieee/Tesla-Coil-MIDI-Synth/README.md

 ## Audio Processing Modes
  * **Predictive**: Predict how much energy will be in a pulse based on the filtered derivative near zero crossing.
- * **Pulse Energy**: Output a pulse after a delay (~5ms) with width proportional to the area of input pulses above the noise gate level.
+ * **Pulse Energy**: Output a pulse after a delay (~5ms) with width proportional to the area of the input pulse above the noise gate level.
 Pulse width clamped to maximum setting.
  * **Clamped Binary**: Output on when audio exceeds the noise gate level.
 Pulse width clamped to maximum setting.
  * **Binary**: Output on when audio exceeds the noise gate level.
  * **Binary DDT**: Output on when the derivative of the audio exceeds a certain threshold.
 Pulse width clamped to maximum setting.